-An ornate Victorian theatre with strong community support, which has the potential to be reopened for amateur and touring theatre.
+An ornate Victorian theatre with strong community support, which has the potential to be reopened for live performance, including amateur and touring theatre.

 - Station Road, Doncaster, South Yorkshire